skulptur/concat-ts/README.md

 As you can see this is a simple concat and things such as the default exports will not be fixed.
 That being said, the files are topologically imported.

-## Scripts

-npm run dev: Run the CLI in development mode using ts-node npm run clean: Clean the dist/ and exec/ directories npm run build: Clean and compile the TypeScript files npm run bundle: Build and package the CLI into an executable

 ## License

 MIT License